new_releasesMost Recently Opened

 What is the newest golf course in Oregon?

-Old Macdonald in Bandon, Oregon, designed by Tom Doak & Jim Urbina, opened in 2010 and is the most recently built course in the Stymie directory for the state.
+Bandon Sheep Ranch in Coos Bay, Oregon, designed by Bill Coore & Ben Crenshaw, opened in 2020 and is the most recently built course in the Stymie directory for the state.
 Modern courses tend to feature wider fairways, larger and more contoured greens, and routing optimized for the modern golf ball.

 How many post-2000 golf courses are in Oregon?